SouthGreenPlatform/trainings/_pages/ouaga-NGS/RNASeqPractice.md

 Batch	Batch_rep2
 Batch	Batch_rep3

+# Run PtR like so to compare the biological replicates for each of your samples.
 $path_to_trinity/Analysis/DifferentialExpression/PtR  --matrix kallisto.isoform.counts.matrix  --samples design.txt --log2 --min_rowSums 10 --compare_replicates

+# Now let's compare replicates across all samples.
+Run PtR to generate a correlation matrix for all sample replicates like so :
 $path_to_trinity/Analysis/DifferentialExpression/PtR  --matrix kallisto.isoform.counts.matrix --samples design.txt --log2 --min_rowSums 10 --CPM --sample_cor_matrix

+# As you can see in the above, the replicates are more highly correlated within samples than between samples.

+# Another important analysis method to explore relationships among the sample replicates is Principal Component Analysis (PCA).
+You can generate a PCA plot like so:
 $path_to_trinity/Analysis/DifferentialExpression/PtR  --matrix kallisto.isoform.counts.matrix --samples design.txt --log2 --min_rowSums 10  --CPM --center_rows --prin_comp 3
 {% endhighlight %}

 TRANSFERT : Observe plots.
 Remember, you have to transfert *.pdf files to your home before of transfering into your local machine.